MoMarky/Eye-gaze-Guided-Vision-Transformer/README.md

 You also have to change the corresponding path for data saving.

+We also public our processed dataset, please download it at [Baidu Netdisk](https://pan.baidu.com/s/1nLpWgE6mFOuc4gvWSylk9Q) with extract key: 'c5dt'.

 **4. Plot the eye-gaze heatmap.**

 Implemented by .\data processing\ [draw_heatmap.py]().